germanivanov0719/germanivanov0719/README.md

 # About me

 Hi, I'm German, and I'm a 16-year-old high-school student in an online [CPM School](https://xn----7sb3aehik9cm.xn--p1ai/) in Moscow, Russia.
 I do frontend (and some backend) development and data science.
-Also trying to get into machine learning and studying algorithms.
+Right now I'm trying to get into machine learning.

 ## Education :books: